bmndc/nokia-leo/README.md

 ![Demostration of boot.img and boot-orig.img files as shown on desktop](/assets/after_patch.png)

 ### Manual patching with Android Image Kitchen

-1. Open the extracted Android Image Kitchen tools folder and copy the boot image we've just obtained over to the root of it.
+1. Extract the Android Image Kitchen tools and copy the boot image we've just obtained over to the root of the extracted folder.

 ![Demostration of a list of folders and files contained in the extracted Android Image Kitchen folder](/assets/aik.png)